-The 2021 grades range from a B in rail to a D- in transit.
+For transit, The infrastructure grades range from a B in rail to a D-.
 Five category grades — aviation, drinking water, energy, inland waterways, and ports — went up, while just one category — bridges — went down.
-And stormwater infrastructure received its first grade: a disappointing D. Overall, eleven category grades were stuck in the D range, a clear signal that our overdue bill on infrastructure is a long way from being paid off.
+In 2021, stormwater infrastructure received its first grade: a disappointing D. Overall, 11 category grades were stuck in the D range, a clear signal that our overdue infrastructure bill is a long way from being paid off.

 While we grade 17 categories individually, our infrastructure is a system of systems and more connected than ever before.
 As we look at the low grades and analyze the data behind them, there are three trends worth noting: